-Definition of site routes is the next step.
-Routes can be of type collection or content - former is category-like route to which articles are later attached, while latter is an end - with specific content assigned.
+Definition of site routes is the next step (3).
+Routes can be of type collection, content or custom - the first is a category-like route to which articles are later attached, second is an end - with specific content assigned, while the third is for creating dynamic routes based on author name, tag or other dynamic value.

-As you can see, route definition consists of name, type (collection or content), eventual parent route, template used to show this route, and article template to open articles attached to this route (if route is of type collection).
+As you can see, the route definition consists of name, type (collection, content or custom), eventual parent route, template used to show this route, and article template to open articles attached to this route (if route is of type collection).
+There is also a switch called 'Paywall secured' which can be used to indicate locked content (and thus open it only to, say, logged-in users).

-Third step in managing a website is to define its navigation.
-In other words, this option can be used to make navigation menus for header, footer, sidebar or wherever.
-If created this way, menu can be later also managed through LiveSite editing (of course, menus can also be defined in templates but then they are not dynamic in a way that can be managed y website editors).
+The third step in managing a website is to define its navigation.
+In other words, this option can be used to make navigation menus for a header, footer, sidebar or wherever.
+If created this way, the menu can be later also managed through LiveSite editing (of course, menus can also be defined in templates but then they are not dynamic in a way that can be managed by website editors).